The MyAnalytics Wellbeing page shows how well you are disconnecting from work during your time off and suggests ways to reduce stress and burnout.

 About the metrics

-For example: If your set work schedule is 8 AM to 5 PM, Monday through Friday, and you spent more than an hour reading or replying to email after 5 PM on Monday, and attended a meeting from 6 to 7 PM that same day, that Monday won't count as a quiet day.
+For example: If your set work schedule is 8 AM to 5 PM, Monday through Friday, and you collaborate in meetings, emails, chats, or calls after 5 PM on Monday, or during a weekend, Monday (or the weekend day) won't count as a quiet day.

 - For "inform" type emails, condense the emails and status updates into daily or weekly digests.
 This reduces the overall noise and randomization caused by email overload.

 - Save drafts or delay delivery for email until the recipients’ normal business hours.
 Limit late night and early morning email to urgent email, to cut through the noise.

 - Turn off notifications on your phone and desktop when you are trying to focus.